comit/sonoff-bridge/Sonoff-T1-UK-and-T1-EU.md

 The Sonoff T1 UK with 1 to 3 gang dated 2017-6-18 is fully supported by Tasmota starting with version 5.6.1.

 Newer versions of the hardware may or may not work as has been noted in issue #1424 below.
+The community has proven the most recent UK versions supplied with 1.6.2 firmware are working with Tasmota v5.11.1 and possibly earlier versions too.

 ## Sonoff T1 EU